adam-dorin/rootsby/README.md

 # Rootsby

-Its still work in progress.
+It's still a work in progress.<br/>
-The main idea is to able to run scripts in the form of workflows, with some decision making included in the logic of the workflow.
+The main idea is to able to run scripts in the form of workflows, with some decision-making included in the logic of the workflow. <br/>
-All this integrated in a modular fashion with LLMs and other services.
+All this is integrated in a modular fashion with LLMs and other services.